hmxmilohax/rock-band-3-deluxe/readme.md

 ### RPCS3-Emulator

+**NOTE: Do not overwrite any disc files for your main game.
+DX is not made to overwrite the disc 1.0 vanilla files.
+DX goes in the location that updates are installed to on the PS3**

 To install on rpcs3, copy all files/folders in `_build/ps3/` to `/dev_hdd0/game/BLUS30463/`

 If the folder does not exist, create it.
 The game will need the included .bin file, and a built .ark/.hdr to function.
 The folder format in `/_build/ps3` matches how it should be installed.